 LOOKING FOR A MORE SCALABLE SOLUTION FOR STORAGE AND COMPUTE

-The Department of Environment and Spatial Planning has been using OpenNebula for the last 5 years, with almost 800 deployments every week, 4 clusters (6 compute hosts each), 4 Storage clusters (Ceph +/-400 TB each) and 2000 VM’s and counting (of which 500 are Postgres DB’s).
+The Flemish Department of Environment and Spatial Planning (dOMG) has been using OpenNebula for the last five years, with almost 800 deployments every week, four clusters (six compute hosts each), four storage clusters (Ceph +/-400 TB each) and 2000 VM’s and counting (of which 500 are Postgres DBs).

 - Complex configuration with unacceptable DR times

 To escape from this situation they decided to look for a more scalable solution for storage and compute with the following characteristics:

 - Over data center fail-over